Free Daily Headlines

 “It has hurt my team because they have worked so hard to make sure every voter has the chance to vote,” she said.

-Eddleman and Heatherly said voting at the Board of Elections has been successful with more than 24,000 voters casting their ballots at the location as of Thursday.
+Eddleman and Heatherly said voting at the Board of Elections has been successful, with more than 24,000 voters casting ballots at the location as of Thursday.

 Dante said her suggestion to have early voting at the Justice Academy was not about the efficiency of the current location.
 She said she only wanted to reach out to more voters.

-Board Member Linda Rebuck said she also agreed that the Board of Elections site is well run.
-But she said she thought state lawmakers might have thought they were being ignored when Henderson County reduced the number of early voting sites after the legislature gave counties impacted by the hurricane more options for early voting.
+Board member Linda Rebuck, a Republican, also agreed that the Board of Elections site is well run but said state lawmakers may have thought they were being ignored when Henderson County reduced the number of early voting sites after the Legislature gave counties impacted by the hurricane more options to expand voting.

 The Legislature's action to require more early voting locations in Henderson County came after the county Board of Elections reduced early voting sites from four in previous elections to one this year, drawing criticism from both political parties and some voters.